fp-cli/entity-command/README.md

 	[--<field>=<value>]
 		Filter by one or more fields (see "Available Fields" section).
-However, 'url' isn't an available filter, as it comes from 'home' in fp_options.
+However, 'url' isn't an available filter, as it comes from 'home' in fin_options.

 	[--site__in=<value>]
 		Only list the sites with these blog_id values (comma-separated).